madurangasiriwardena/iam-tutorial/petcare-enterprise-apps/README.md

 ### 1. Pet Care PetDesk web application

-You can run the PetDesk B2C web application using cloud deployment or locally using the following guides.
+You can run the PetDesk B2C web application locally in your machine or in Choreo using the following guides.

 &ensp;&ensp;&ensp;&ensp;1.
+Run Locally using the [guide](/petcare-enterprise-apps/docs/PETDESK-B2C-LOCAL.md)

-Run in cloud environment using the [guide](/petcare-enterprise-apps/docs/PETDESK-B2C-CLOUD.md)
+&ensp;&ensp;&ensp;&ensp;2.
+Deploy in Choreo using the [guide](/petcare-enterprise-apps/docs/PETDESK-B2C-CLOUD.md)
 <br>
-&ensp;&ensp;&ensp;&ensp;2.
-Run Locally using the [guide](/petcare-enterprise-apps/docs/PETDESK-B2C-LOCAL.md)

 ### 2. Pet Care PetDesk mobile application